Crossmint/crossmint-sdk/apps/wallets/smart-wallet/react/README.md

 ## Starting the Application

-After configuring your environment variables, you can start the development server by running:
+After configuring your environment variables, start the development server by opening a terminal in the directory containing this `README.md` file and running the following command:

 ```bash
 pnpm run dev